FinalStackQuest/StackQuest/README.md

 ## Background

-StackQuest is a capstone project from the 1702 cohort of Fullstack Academy.
+StackQuest is a capstone project from the 1702 cohort of Fullstack Academy of Code.
+We were inspired to dive into a project that required us to learn new technologies, tested and expanded our understanding of development concepts, and that was a lot of fun!

 ## Install